 Overview of environmental issues and impacts associated with agriculture, specifically pest management issues, and options for environmentally responsible management and amelioration of these impacts.
 (Cross-listed as SUST 320)

 Introduction to the ecology of infectious diseases of animals, plants, and humans.
 Factors affecting disease transmission and virulence.
 Effects of human activities and environmental change on disease transmission.
 Emphasis on issues pertinent to Hawai‘i.
 A-F only.
-Pre: BIOL 171 and BIOL 172; or consent.
+Pre: (BIOL 171 and BIOL 172) with a minimum grade of C; or consent.
 (Spring only) (Cross-listed as OCN 340)

 Fundamentals of genetic theory using traditional breeding and biotechnological procedures in insect and plant pathogen management for sustainable agricultural production.
 Repeatable one time.
 A-F only.
 (Cross-listed as SUST 371 and TPSS 371)